-Limit your exposure to the TV that constantly exposes you to advertisements to a variety of products that you may/may not need in your life.
+Limit your exposure to the TV that constantly exposes you to advertisements for a variety of products that you may/may not need in your life.

 Advertisements are created for one sole purpose – and that is to sell.
 Sometimes, powerful ads encourage us to buy even the things that we don’t need in our lives.

-Aside from TV, limit your exposure to both offline and online feeds that constantly pushes buying frenzy.
+Aside from TV, limit your exposure to both offline and online feeds that constantly push buying frenzy.